Baloch people: Modern era

 Baloch tribes in the Sarhad resisted the Persian government force.
 Gamshadzai, Yar Ahmadzai, Ismailzai and Kurd tribes fought against Persian force during 1888.
 Sanjrani Baloch ruled Seistan with its capital at Chakansur in the early and late 19th century.
 In 1897 the western regions of Balochistan were under the leadership of the chieftains of the Narui tribe.

 Baloch nationalism in its modern form began in the form of the Anjuman-e-Ittehad-e-Balochan-wa-Balochistan based in Mastung in 1929, led by Yousaf Aziz Magsi, Abdul Aziz Kurd and others.
 In Pakistan's Balochistan province, insurgencies by Baloch nationalists have been fought in 1948–50, 1958–60, 1962–63 and 1973–1977, with an ongoing low-level insurgency beginning in 2003.
 The Baloch population in Pakistan has endured grave violations of human rights, which include extrajudicial killings, enforced disappearances, and torture.
 These actions are purportedly perpetrated by state security forces and their associates.

-The First Balochistan Conflict started when three of the princely states of Kalat acceded to Pakistan in 1947 after independence.
+The First Balochistan conflict started when three of the princely states of Kalat acceded to Pakistan in 1947 after independence.

 During the Second Balochistan conflict The Baloch nationalist leader Nawab Nauroz Khan led an armed rebellion against the central government, demanding greater autonomy.
 This triggered a major armed conflict, with over 50,000 Baloch fighters resisting the Pakistani military.

 The Third Balochistan conflict began and engaging in guerrilla warfare against the Pakistani military.
-Sher Muhammad Bijrani Marri led militants into guerrilla warfare from 1963 to 1969 by creating their own insurgent bases.
+Sher Mohammad Marri led militants into guerrilla warfare from 1963 to 1969 by creating their own insurgent bases.
 This insurgency ended in 1969, with the Baloch separatists agreeing to a ceasefire granting general amnesty to the separatists as well as freeing the separatists.